musiguello/libplctag/README.md

   * we do not use Windows for our deployments.
   * only the tag_rw example program has been tested (though that tests most of the API).
 * sample code.
 * a stable API.
-The release of 2.0 is the first breaking change in over four years.
+The release of 2.0 was the first breaking change in over four years.
   * stable C API with wrappers in Python and Java.
   * user-contributed/user-supported wrappers for C# and Pascal.
 * support for request bundling on supporting PLCs (ControlLogix and CompactLogix).
 This is automatic within the library.